 on enough water and sink If the Bead is new from this season then the Beads are normally not dry due to their freshness and there is moisture trapped in the Bead.
 When placed in glass of water

 the Bead will find its buoyancy level somewhere from the bottom of the glass of water to the top depending on the amount of moisture it is carrying.
 We have found that any and all authentic Beads will either sink or float depending on whether it is really dry or still has moisture from being a freshly harvested Rudraksha Bead.

-Counterfeit round 1 mukhi are sold in both India and Indonesia.
+- Counterfeit round 1 mukhi are sold in both India and Indonesia.
 Small pieces of Rudraksha are glued on four of the lines of a five mukhi bead thus leaving only one deep line.
 Can be detected by boiling in water for 2-3 hours.
 The other hidden lines would show up in a different colour as the glue softens.
 Pieces chip off on regular wearing.
 Another method to remove glue that is not water soluble is to place Bead in Liquid Nitrous Oxide so it melts the more sophisticated glues.

+- One can often times spot a fake bead by uses a magnifying glass.
 To identify real Rudraksha, an expert's eye and touch is required.
 There is lot of variation in Rudraksha beads.
 Constant collection of different rudrakshas from different localities adds to one's experience in this field.
 It is always therefore better to purchase rudraksha beads from the authentic sources.

 For this service the client pays shipping both ways to Rudraksha Ratna.
 Another method of Authentication can take place by scanning Beads at high resolution and sending scanned pictures to Rudraksha Ratna, India by email at: firstname.lastname@example.org.